mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 The following procedure has been extracted from [https://www.howtogeek.com/howto/14912/create-a-persistent-bootable-ubuntu-usb-flash-drive/](https://www.howtogeek.com/howto/14912/create-a-persistent-bootable-ubuntu-usb-flash-drive/)

-and doesn’t contain the full explanation of each step to make it faster to follow.
-If you’d like to understand each step of the process, please refer to the article at the link above.
+and doesn't contain the full explanation of each step to make it faster to follow.
+If you'd like to understand each step of the process, please refer to the article at the link above.

 ## Procedure